marinanicolai/react_portofolio/README.md

-## Portofolio for developers
+## marinanicolai.dev
-built using React.js
+built using React.js with dark theme and styled components

 ## Structure